Gyaring Lake

 Gyaring Lake or Zhaling Lake (扎陵湖 (Zhālíng Hú)) is a large freshwater lake in the Yellow River catchment in China, it is in the southeast of Qinghai Province, on the border between Yushu Tibetan Autonomous Prefecture and Golog Tibetan Autonomous Prefecture.
 The lake's Tibetan name means "Long Gray Lake".
-Gyaring Lake is 526 km², with a drainage area of 8161 km², an elevation of 4292 m, a length of 35 km and a mean width of 15 km (max 21.6 km).
+Gyaring Lake is 526 km^{2}, with a drainage area of 8161 km^{2}, an elevation of 4292 m, a length of 35 km and a mean width of 15 km (max 21.6 km).